evanejtucker/bamazon/README.md

 # Bamazon
-its just like amazon... but totally different, a node terminal app that allows a user to interact with a sql database to make purchases, add inventory, productss, and departments.
+its just like amazon...but totally different,

+a node terminal app that allows a user to interact with a sql database to make purchases, add inventory, productss, and departments.

 ## Prerequesites